nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       the title of the first task) which should display an empty list.
 First task is currently not marked as completed (red cross appears below task).
    2. Test case: `mark 1`<br>
-      Expected: Details of the task that is marked shown in the status message.
+      Expected: Details of the task that is marked shown in the feedback message.
 A green tick will appear under the task.
    3. Test case: `mark 0`<br>
       Expected: No tasks are marked.
-Error details shown in status message.
+Error details shown in feedback message.
    4. Other incorrect mark commands to try: `mark`, `mark x` (where x is larger than the list size).
       Expected: Similar to previous.